rodionovd/shortcuts/README.md

 Since it's built on top of private API from InputMethodKit.framework I'm not sure what macOS versions are supported, but it works fine for me on 10.11.6 `¯\_(ツ)_/¯`

+## Installation

+I'm working on adding shortcuts to Homebrew so it can be installed without a hassle ([#4](https://github.com/rodionovd/shortcuts/issues/4)); until then you need to open the Xcode project and build the utility yourself, then copy it into /usr/local/bin or any other suitable location.

 ## Usage

 ### Listing all text replacements